 If necessary, a user's single session can be terminated with the Terminate all sessions button which is shown beside individual users.
 This will re-enable the Single Session button and allow you to connect.

-Edit
+' Edit

-OTHER SETTINGS ACTIVE SESSIONS
+TRANSMISSIONS OTHER SETTINGS ACTIVE SESSIONS

 USERNAME CLIENT_PID Terminate This Session

+s root 71566 ž

 IN CONFIG SHELL